JakeMoralez/FlectoneWeb/pulse/en/docs/integration/telegram/index.md

-# Телеграм
+# Telegram

-Интеграция с Telegram позволяет отправлять сообщения:
+Integration with Telegram allows sending messages:
-- из Minecraft в Telegram
+- From Minecraft to Telegram
-- из Telegram в Minecraft
+- From Telegram to Minecraft

 ![telegram message 1](/telegrammessage1.png)
 ![telegram message 2](/telegrammessage2.png)